 We’re Forensic Engineers & Expert Witnesses

-J. B. Shepherd & Company, Inc. is an Electrical and Forensic Engineering firm founded in 1994 by J. B. (Brad) Shepherd, PE offering full coverage of the electrical consulting spectrum.
-Our firm also provides expert opinions and strategic advice to Attorneys and Corporations in support of litigation involving technical issues.
-Our primary focus is on electrical accident investigation, electrical safety, electrical contact injuries and deaths, electrification, electrocution, and property damage.
-Overhead and underground electric utility power lines are an area of specialty.
+J. B. Shepherd & Company, Inc. (JBSCO) is a Forensic Engineering firm founded in 2012 by J. B. (Brad) Shepherd, P.E. and Curtis E. Falany, P.E.
+JBSCO offers full coverage forensic consulting for electrical engineering and related mechanical engineering.
+Our firm provides expert opinions and strategic advice to Attorneys, Insurance Adjusters, and Corporations in support of litigation involving technical issues.
+Our primary focus includes electrical accident investigation including fires and explosions, electrical safety, electrical injuries, electrocutions, property damage, power lines, and electric utility safety and operations.

-Our Associates are Professional Engineers or highly experienced electrical construction specialists.
-We are an association of independent contractors, all of whom are qualified to offer expert opinions in a court of law.
+Our Principals and Associates are Professional Engineers or highly experienced electrical construction or safety specialists, all of whom are qualified to offer expert opinions.

 Areas of Service